Sigrid the Haughty

 Sigrid the Haughty (Sigríðr (hin) stórráða; Sigrid Storråda) is a Scandinavian queen appearing in Norse sagas.
 Sigrid is named in several late and sometimes contradictory Icelandic sagas composed generations after the events the stories describe, but there is no reliable, historical evidence attesting to the veracity of her depiction in those tales.
 She is reported by Heimskringla to have been the wife of Eric the Victorious of Sweden, as being sought after by Olaf Tryggvasson, and then married to Sweyn Forkbeard of Denmark.
-In other writings, however, author Snorri Sturluson says that Sweyn the Dane was married not to Sigrid but some other woman.
+Snorri Sturluson, however, says that Sweyn was married not to Sigrid but to a different woman.

-It is unclear if the figure of Sigrid was a real person.
-Some recent scholars identify her with a documented Polish wife of Eric and perhaps Sweyn mentioned by medieval chroniclers and referred to as 'Świętosława' by some modern historians, but the potential husbands attributed to Sigrid lived over a wide date range and other modern scholars believe Sigrid may be an amalgamation of several historical women.
+It is unclear if the figure of Sigrid the Haughty was a real historical person.
+She appears primarily in late Icelandic sagas composed generations after the events.
+Scholars such as Birgitta Fritz consider her largely apocryphal, with saga accounts possibly drawing on folk motifs or conflating multiple women.

+Some recent revisionist modern historians have hypothesized an identification with an unnamed Polish princess (later reconstructed by some as Świętosława) mentioned by medieval German chroniclers as a wife of Sweyn Forkbeard and possibly mother of Cnut the Great and Harald II.
+However, this remains a tentative and highly disputed theory.
+The potential husbands attributed to Sigrid in the sagas lived across a wide date range, and the identification relies on reconciling contradictory Norse and Continental sources.
+Gwyn Jones described her as "non-existent".

+Mainstream Scandinavian and Anglo-Saxon scholarship, including works by Birgit Sawyer and other Northern European historians, tends to view Sigrid as a composite literary figure or semi-legendary construct rather than a single verifiable queen, but of possible Scandinavian origin.
+Recent Contemporary or near-contemporary sources like Thietmar of Merseburg mention a Polish or Wendish royal woman in Danish alliances but provide no support for the dramatic "haughty" traits or full saga biography.
+The maternal-link hypothesis is often criticized as speculative overreach, with no strong paternal-line or archaeological backing to elevate it beyond the idea of diplomatic marriage conjecture common in the Baltic region.

 Early accounts

-Sigrid appears in the 12th-century saga, Yngvars saga víðförla, which when speaking of Swedish King Eric the Victorious says:
+Sigrid appears in the 12th-century saga Yngvars saga víðförla, which when speaking of Swedish King Eric the Victorious says:

 She also receives brief mention in the genealogical appendix to Hervarar saga ok Heiðreks, which likewise when discussing Eric states "He married Sigrith the Ambitious" ('Hann átti Sigríði ina stórráðu.').
 This appendix is not found in the earliest-surviving manuscripts of the saga, rendering its dating uncertain.